Michael Jeffrey Aminoff

 Michael Jeffrey Aminoff (born 1941 in Little Paxton, England) is a clinical neurologist and neurophysiologist whose later clinical work focused on treating Parkinson's disease and related movement disorders.
-He retired in 2022 and lives in San Francisco, California.

-Biography
+Early life and education

-Aminoff is a clinical neurologist and neurophysiologist, clinical investigator, university professor, author, and editor with a special interest in medical history.
-He was born and educated in England, graduating from University College London in 1962 and as a physician from University College Hospital Medical School in 1965.
-He subsequently trained in neurology and neurophysiology at The National Hospital (Queen Square) in London, and moved to San Francisco in 1976 where he became Professor of Neurology in 1982 at the School of Medicine of the University of California, San Francisco (UCSF).
-He was Director of UCSF's Clinical Neurophysiology Laboratories until 2004.
-Aminoff directed UCSF's Parkinson's Disease Clinic and Research Center, a National Parkinson Foundation Center of Excellence from its inception in 1979 until he retired in 2022.
+Aminoff was born and educated in England, graduating from University College London in 1962 and as a physician from University College Hospital Medical School in 1965.
+He subsequently trained in neurology and neurophysiology at The National Hospital (Queen Square) in London.

+Career

+Aminoff moved to San Francisco in 1976, where he became Professor of Neurology in 1982 at the School of Medicine of the University of California, San Francisco (UCSF).
+He was awarded the title of distinguished professor in 2010.
+He was certified in neurology by the American Board of Psychiatry & Neurology (ABPN) in 1982 (recertified, 2004) and received subspecialty certification in clinical neurophysiology by the ABPN when this new subspecialty was created in 1992.